paulWatt526/wattageTileEngineDocs/quickstart.markdown

 * Stage 1 - Use the onFrame event handler to move the camera back and forth.
 This will illustrate how to move the camera.
 * Stage 2 - Extrude the walls to illustrate how to use parallax.
-* Stage 3 - Dim the ambient lighting and add two lights to show how to use the lighting model.
+* Stage 3 - Dim the ambient lighting and add a light to show how to use the lighting model.
-* Stage 4 - Use the onFrame event handler to make the two lights blink intermittently.
+* Stage 4 - Add more lights and use the tap event handler to toggle which light is on.
 This will illustrate how to remove lights from the lighting model.
 * Stage 5 - Add a light which moves opposite the camera.
 This will illustrate how to update lights dynamically.
 * Stage 6 - Add entities to move around.
 This will illustrate how